 Meet Our Routesetters

 We have a professional team of routesetters at the Santa Fe Climbing Center.
-They take their job very seriously and love to climb.
-Everyone of them takes pride in sharing this love for climbing movement with our members and visiting climbers by creating fun and challenging routes.
+They take their jobs very seriously and love to climb.
+Each one of them takes pride in sharing this love for climbing movement with our members and guests by creating fun and challenging routes.

 Rich has been climbing about as long as rocks have existed.
 Starting his climbing career in New York he eventually moved to the West for the vast amounts of rock and more days of sunshine.
 After settling in Santa Fe in 1995 he began developing a lot of the classic crags surrounding the area including El Rito, The Dungeon, and Las Conchas.
 When Rich isn’t hobbling around the gym setting, coaching, or climbing you can find him playing music, making huge bike jumps, or bolting more routes on some obscure rock face.
 We asked him what his favorite climbs are and he just said that there are too many to remember.

 HarSimran, or Sim, has been climbing for 9-10 years and setting for 7.
 He started climbing at the Santa Fe Climbing Center and since then climbing has taken him everywhere from all around the Southwest United States, Spain, Thailand, and all the way to Australia where he climbed and set for a year.
 Some of his favorite climbs include Ammagamma, The Grampians, Australia, That big arête, Siurana, Spain, and Carpet Bombers, Roy, New Mexico.
 When he isn’t climbing he can probably be found climbing somewhere else or working on his big van.